gkkpch/platform-mp/README.md

-# **07.12.22: Kernel Compile VIM1S has been moved to Debian, so split off from fenix**
-# Fenix is now only used for reference image building and u-boot compilation

 # **HOW-TO build a kernel & u-boot using Khadas Fenix**
 ## **Board coverage: VIM1S and VIM3L**
 ### **Prerequisites**

 - x86/x64 machine running any OS; at least 4G RAM, SSD.
 - VirtualBox or similar virtualization software (highly recommended with a minimum of 50GB hard disk space for the virtual disk image).